canyon289/canyon289.github.io/dev/content/MinimumStrongNetwork.md

 ##Experimental Solution
-The trick to this problem is to construct the most weakly connected network possible. this can intuitively be done in stages.
+The trick to this problem is to construct the most weakly connected network possible.
+This can intuitively be done in stages.
 At first the edges are placed to connect the nodes "around the edges".
 Up until this point the minimum strongly connected network size is 2.
 In code this is done by connecting the N index node with the N+1 index node.

-After this the we can continue by connecting the N index node with the N + 2 indexed node.
-We do this because if we connected the N node with the N+1 node at this point we would end up with a strongly connected group of 3.
-Connecting the N indexed node with the N+2 indexed node we can continue placing edges while maintaining a strongly connected group of 2.
+After this the we can continue by connecting the N index node with the N + 3 indexed node.
+We do this because if we connected the N node with the N+2 node at this point we would end up with a strongly connected group of 3.
+Connecting the N indexed node with the N+3 indexed node we can continue placing edges while maintaining a strongly connected group of 2.

-Eventually however it becomes all possible edges that allow for only strongly connected groups are placed and groups of three begin to appear.
+Eventually it becomes the case that adding more edges will created strongly connected groups of three but the above algorithm avoids this case as long as possible.

 In words this is challenging to describe but the algorithm is quite visually intuitive as shown below.

-###Click to start search
+###Click to start visualization

 <div id="vis"></div>